Feminism in Sweden: Anti-gender campaigns

 Sweden has increasingly seen the influence of anti-gender campaigns, which scholars identify as part of a transnational trend aimed at undermining gender equality, delegitimizing transgender rights, and attacking feminist, queer, and intersectional understandings of social justice.
 A key element of this development is gender-critical rhetoric, which researchers describe as a core component of anti-gender politics in Sweden.
-Scholars argue that this rhetoric functions to exclude trans and queer people, oppose the recognition of gender identity, and seek to delegitimize academic fields such as gender studies.
+Some argue that this rhetoric functions to exclude trans and queer people, oppose the recognition of gender identity, and seek to delegitimize academic fields such as gender studies.
 According to Karlberg, Korolczuk, and Sältenberg (2025), these developments form part of what they call "insidious de-democratization," a gradual process through which discursive and political shifts marginalize already vulnerable groups, including trans people, migrants, and racialized minorities, while eroding liberal democratic norms.

-Anti-gender views have been promoted by a range of actors in Sweden, including the far-right Sweden Democrats and the Christian Democrats, who have opposed legal reforms strengthening transgender rights.
+Anti-gender views have been promoted by a range of actors in Sweden, including the right-wing Sweden Democrats and the Christian Democrats, who have opposed legal reforms strengthening transgender rights.
 These parties often frame their opposition in terms of national values or the protection of women.
 Other actors have also played a role in promoting anti-gender rhetoric.
-One example is the Swedish Women's Lobby (SWL), which has been criticized by scholars and advocacy groups for adopting trans-exclusionary positions and contributing to the spread of anti-gender rhetoric in Swedish public discourse.
+One example is the Swedish Women's Lobby (SWL), which has been criticized by advocacy groups for adopting trans-exclusionary positions and contributing to the spread of anti-gender rhetoric in Swedish public discourse.
 In 2025, SWL launched the Women's Platform for Action International (WoPAI), a transnational network promoting so-called "sex-based rights" and opposing what it refers to as a "pro-gender movement," a "queer agenda," and the concept of gender identity.
-This shift aligns with what Claire House has identified as a broader international trend beginning in the mid-2010s, where (radical) feminist actors increasingly participate in anti-gender and regressive politics, often with particularly harmful consequences for trans rights, a trend she illustrates, in part, by referencing the case of Sweden.
+This shift aligns with what Claire House has identified as a broader international trend beginning in the mid-2010s, where feminist actors increasingly participate in anti-gender and regressive politics, often with consequences for trans rights, a trend she illustrates, in part, by referencing the case of Sweden.
 The increasing normalization of anti-gender discourse has coincided with growing political violence and intimidation, particularly directed at trans advocates, feminist scholars, and racialized activists.
 This includes online harassment, threats, and public vilification.
 Researchers argue that such violence, both symbolic and physical, plays a central role in silencing dissent and undermining democratic participation.

-Contemporary Non-Partisan Movements and Digital Feminism

-While established political parties and organizations like the Feminist Initiative (Fi) drive policy and electoral representation, contemporary Swedish feminism is significantly shaped by non-partisan movements and digital activism, particularly in response to modern social and legal issues.

-The Impact of #MeToo

-The global #MeToo movement had a profound and widespread impact in Sweden starting in 2017.
-The Swedish iteration of the movement was notable for its organization into sector-specific campaigns, where women from different professions—including the media, law, academia, and culture—shared testimonies of harassment and abuse under unique, field-specific hashtags.
-This collective action led to: